mshsstemclub/mshsstemclub.github.io/meetings.md

 layout: default
 ---

+The Mahomet-Seymour High School STEM Club's first meeting was on August 26, 2019.

 **The Mahomet-Seymour High School STEM Club will be meeting
 on Mondays at 7:15 am in Mr. Koker's room (B20).**

 ## **The next meeting dates are:**